ionutvmi/miniGraph/README.md

 Demo
 ------------
-You can find a demo in the html file.
+You can find a demo in the html file or [here](http://ionutvmi.github.io/miniGraph).